 Fortunately, there are solutions to this problem.
 One such solution is to implement automated marketing campaigns that target different segments of your audience; Better yet, during different points in their customer journey.
 These campaigns can create new sales and marketing automation opportunities for your business.

-Perhaps their most important advantage is the way they free you up to focus on other tasks… ones that cannot be automated or delegated.
+Perhaps their most important advantage is how they free you to focus on other tasks that cannot be automated or delegated.

 So, the question is, what are some good automated marketing campaign ideas?